• Home

 The final state on our road trip through the South was Alabama, home of a gigantic steel statue, some delicious bagels, and several amazing museums.
 From protests to voting rights to immigration, it turns out Alabama has a lot to teach us about history and about issues facing the country today.

-Filed Under: Alabama, Educational and Experiential, North America, Off the Beaten Path, Road Trips, U.S. Tagged With: Birmingham, Montgomery, Selma, Travel Styles
+Filed Under: Alabama, North America, Off the Beaten Path, Road Trips, U.S. Tagged With: American South

 Learning about History and Culture on a Mississippi Road Trip